temporalio/documentation/blog/2020-10-23-the-making-of-new-user-sdk-tutorials.md

 <img class="docs-image-centered docs-image-max-width-20" src={require('../static/img/docs/tutorials.png').default} />

-Since we really wanted new users to grasp some of the core value propositions Temporal offers, we decided to aim for a “tutorial” style of documentation.
+&nbsp;&nbsp; Since we really wanted new users to grasp some of the core value propositions Temporal offers, we decided to aim for a “tutorial” style of documentation.
 The first iterations aimed to build upon and replace the existing SDK “quick start” pages that maintained the industry standard of showing an example that printed “Hello World!” to the console.
 But, as you may have guessed, this route wasn’t sufficient enough to show users the real values that Temporal offers.

 So, we approached our co-founder and CEO, Maxim Fateev, and asked him to give us the same demonstration that he liked to give when introducing the software to another engineer for the first time.
 One of Maxim’s go-to scenarios is a money transfer from one bank account to another.
 “Aha!” we said, because as it turns out, for someone new to Temporal the attraction doesn’t come from using the SDK to print “Hello World!”, but it is instead to witness the inherent benefits that Temporal offers by running simulations using a pre-built application.